mediaopt/paypal-commercetools-connector/docs/README.md

 # paypal-commercetools-custom-application

-- this application provides a custom application in the commercetools merchant center
+- this application provides a custom application in the commercetools Merchant Center
-- please create a custom application in the commercetools merchant center and use the following settings:
+- please create a custom application in the commercetools Merchant Center and use the following settings:
   - name: PayPal - Partner Payment Panel
   - URI-Path: paypal-payment-panel
-- when deploying the connect app, provide the Custom Application ID which is provided when you added the Custom Application in the Merchant Center
+- when deploying the connect app, provide the Custom Application ID that is provided when you added the Custom Application in the Merchant Center

 # paypal-commercetools-events